StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/kubernetes_install.md

 {% endtab %}
 {% tab title="Air-gapped, high availability setup" %}

-To deploy StackState in a high availability setup on Kubernetes:
+To deploy StackState in a air-gapped, high availability setup on Kubernetes:

 1. Before you deploy:
    * [Follow these extra instructions for air-gapped installations](./no_internet/download_prerequisites.md).